Aaron Alford, D.C.

 He also speaks frequently in North America.
 In June, 2004 he gave the Coombs Lecture at Foothills Hospital, Calgary, Canada, and at the CAMera conference of the University of Calgary.
 In 2005, he gave the Todd Cancer Institute Grand Rounds Lecture at Long Beach (Calif.)
 Memorial Medical Center and led the History of Science Seminar at the National Library of Medicine of the National Institutes of Health in Bethesda, MD.

-Dr. Popper serves on the Physician’s Steering Committee and the President’s Board for the Physicians’ Committee for Responsible Medicine in Washington D.C.
-Dr. Popper was one of the health care professionals involved in the famed Sacramento Food Bank Project, in which economically disadvantaged people were shown how to reverse their diseases and eliminate medications with diet.
+Pam serves on the Physician’s Steering Committee and the President’s Board for the Physicians’ Committee for Responsible Medicine in Washington D.C.

-Dr. Popper served as part of Dr. T. Colin Campbell’s teaching team at eCornell, teaching part of a certification course on plant-based nutrition.
-She has been featured in many widely distributed documentaries, including Processed People and Making a Killing and Forks Over Knives, which played in major theaters throughout North America in 2011.
+She served as part of Dr. T. Colin Campbell’s teaching team at eCornell, teaching part of a certification course on plant-based nutrition.
+She has been featured in many widely distributed documentaries, including Processed People and Making a Killing and appeared in the acclaimed documentary Forks Over Knives, which played in major theaters throughout North America in 2011.
 She is one of the co-authors of the companion book which was on the New York Times bestseller list for 66 weeks.
-Her most recent book is Food Over Medicine: The Conversation That Can Save Your Life.
-Her most recent film is Food Choices, which is available in 190 countries on Netflix.
+Her most recent films are Food Choices and The Yoyo Effect.
+Her most recent books are Food Over Medicine: The Conversation That Can Save Your Life, and Food Choices: The Book.

 Chuck Powley, Ph.D.